Constructing Koszul filtrations: existence and non-existence for G-quadratic algebras: Koszul filtrations for some binomial ideals

-It was proved in \cite{HHHKR2010} that the graph $\Gamma$ is closed if and only if the set $G_\Gamma$ is a Gröbner basis w.\,r.\,t.\ the lexicographic term order with $x_1> \dots > x_n>y_1> \dots > y_n$.
-Further, it was proved in \cite{CR2011} that $\Gamma$ is closed if and only if $I_\Gamma$ has a quadratic Gröbner basis w.\,r.\,t.\ some term order.
-A complete description of binomial edge ideals that define Koszul algebras is given in \cite{LMMP26}.
-We can now apply Corollary \ref{cor_GB-filtration} to show that having a quadratic Gröbner basis implies the existence of a Koszul filtration when it comes to binomial edge ideals.
+A complete classification of binomial edge ideals that define Koszul algebras is given in \cite{LMMP26}.
+We can now apply Theorem \ref{thm_strong_colon} to show that having a quadratic Gröbner basis implies the existence of a Koszul filtration when it comes to binomial edge ideals.